If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

-A. Monolithic grid power aeration designs are based on massive amounts of available cheap power and will never be able to compete with distributed solar power aeration systems.
-We don't need any power transmission towers or power lines, transformers, electrical distribution systems, etc. We use 10% of the air hose required by a typical monolithic design.
+A. Monolithic grid power aeration intensification designs are based on 30 year old technology that is based on cheap grid power.
+Distributed power design uses 10% of the air hose required by these typical monolithic designs.
 Because we need less air hose, we need less power to get the same amount of air into the water using exactly the same diffusers.
 And of course, with solar aeration, you don't get a power bill ever.

 Q. I want to buy/use my own solar panels/pumps and design/build my own pond aeration system.